davidkellis/able/README.md

 ### Singleton Structs

-Structs that have a single value are called singleton structs.
+Structs that have a single value are called singleton structs; their type name name and their single value share the same identifier.

-The type name of a singleton struct, as well as the single value that it represents, share the same identifier.
-In contexts where a type name is expected, the identifer represents the type, otherwise the identifier represents the singleton value.

 ```
 struct Red
-struct Green
-struct Blue
 ```

 ### Definition with Positional Fields

 ```
 # non-generic definition
 struct Point { i32, i32 }